 6. Ink

-hemp inkBut a fun fact not many people are aware of is that tattoo ink is considered a cosmetic compound.
-This might not sound like a very impactful classification, but it opens up the door for many questionable practices to be implemented.
+ink from hemp plantA fun fact not many people may know is that tattoo ink is considered a cosmetic compound.
+This might not sound like a very impactful classification, but it opens up the door for implementing many questionable practices.

 A storm has been brewing around some ink makers, as their products were found to contain hazardous chemicals.
 These include arsenic, lead, nickel, some bacteria, and known carcinogens.